godotneers/G.U.I.D.E/docs/_docs/usage/04_extending_guide.md

    - The root node should be a control or container.
 The size of the root control defines the icon size.
 G.U.I.D.E will take a screenshot of your root control at its current size and then scales it down to what was requested.
 2. Attach a script to the scene root that extends `GUIDEIconRenderer`.
 3. Implement three methods:
-   - `supports(input: GUIDEInput) -> bool` — return true if this renderer can draw the given input.
+   - `supports(input: GUIDEInput, options:GUIDEInputFormattingOptions) -> bool` — return true if this renderer can draw the given input.
-   - `render(input: GUIDEInput) -> void` — show/hide or configure your UI elements so the icon represents the input.
+   - `render(input: GUIDEInput, options:GUIDEInputFormattingOptions) -> void` — show/hide or configure your UI elements so the icon represents the input.
-   - `cache_key(input: GUIDEInput) -> String` — return a string that uniquely identifies the final look for this input.
+   - `cache_key(input: GUIDEInput, options:GUIDEInputFormattingOptions) -> String` — return a string that uniquely identifies the final look for this input.
 G.U.I.D.E uses this for disk caching.
 4. Optionally, set the `priority` export on your renderer.
 Lower values mean higher priority.
-Built‑in renderers use `0`, the built‑in fallback uses `100`.

-A minimal example (see also `addons/guide/ui/renderers/keyboard/key_renderer.gd` and `addons/guide/ui/renderers/controllers/controller_renderer.gd`):
+A minimal example (see also `addons/guide/ui/renderers/keyboard/guide_key_renderer.gd` and `addons/guide/ui/renderers/controllers/guide_controller_renderer.gd`):

 ```gdscript
 @tool